Xomega-Net/Xomega.Docs/docs/generators/enums/enum-xml.md

 You can rerun the generator when you add or change enumeration items or properties.

 :::note
-This generator can be included in the build of the model project in the configuration, in order to allow to easily regenerate all static enumeration data along with other artifacts.
+This generator can be included in the build of the model project in the configuration, to allow easy regeneration of all enumeration constants along with other artifacts.
 :::

 ### Customizing the output